bluzelle/curium/public-validator-+-sentry/buildvalidatorsentry.md

    Of course, this depends highly on your setup.
 If your REST proxy is local to blzd, you can opt to only open up RPC to 127.0.0.1 and restrict access to RPC.

-7. If you are adding a sentry, append your validator's "@:26656" entry to the persistent\_peers comma-separated list in your sentry, in config.toml.
-Only applicable if you are also adding a validator.
+10. If you are adding a sentry, append your validator's "@:26656" entry to the persistent\_peers comma-separated list in your sentry, in config.toml.

-   If you are adding a validator, append your sentry's "@:26656" entry to the persistent\_peers comma-separated list in your validator, in config.toml.
+11. If you are adding a validator, append your sentry's "@:26656" entry to the persistent\_peers comma-separated list in your validator, in config.toml.
 Only applicable if you are also adding a sentry.

-8. If you are adding a sentry, set "pex = true", in config.toml.
+12. If you are adding a sentry, set "pex = true", in config.toml.

-   If you are adding a validator, set "pex = false", in config.toml.
+13. If you are adding a validator, set "pex = false", in config.toml.

-9. If you are adding a sentry, add your validator's node id \(only the node id\) to the "private\_peer\_ids" comma-separated list, in your sentry's config.toml.
+14. If you are adding a sentry, add your validator's node id \(only the node id\) to the "private\_peer\_ids" comma-separated list, in your sentry's config.toml.
 For example:

+    ```
     "d229f73ac8de82fa788e495c181c7e0aaa72375e"

-   Note: You can skip this step if you are not adding any validators.
+    ```

-10. In config.toml, set the following:
+15. In config.toml, set the following:

     ```text
     addr_book_strict = false
     ```

-11. In config.toml, set a suitable maximum \# of allowed inbound and outbound peers in the \[p2p\] section.
+16. In config.toml, set a suitable maximum \# of allowed inbound and outbound peers in the \[p2p\] section.
 For example, with a node that might be very busy \(such as a sentry to a secure zone for validators\), you might want to increase from the defaults, to avoid a situation where peers start to get dropped.
 Following are the values we have used:

     ```text
     # Maximum number of inbound peers